airtai/fastagency/docs/docs/en/user-guide/runtime/autogen/websurfer.md

 This installation includes the AutoGen runtime, allowing you to build multi-agent workflows and integrate external APIs seamlessly.

-## Example: Question answering or something
+## Example: Search for information about Microsoft AutoGen and summarize the results

 ### Step-by-Step Breakdown